Lake Forest, California: Government

-Marine Corps Air Station El Toro was located 1 mi from the city of Lake Forest in the city of Irvine.
+Marine Corps Air Station El Toro was 1 mi from Lake Forest, in Irvine.
 At one time, El Toro was considered a military town, but the city blossomed independently in the 1980s and 1990s before the base closed in 1999.

-Doug Cirbo serves as Lake Forest's Mayor and Mark Tettemer serves as Mayor Pro Tempore.
-In addition to Cirbo and Tettemer, the three other City Council members are Robert Pequeno, Scott Voigts, and Benjamin Yu.
+Doug Cirbo serves as Lake Forest's mayor and Mark Tettemer serves as mayor pro tempore.
+In addition to Cirbo and Tettemer, the City Council members are Robert Pequeno, Scott Voigts, and Benjamin Yu.